RequestNetwork/requestNetwork/packages/requestNetworkSmartContracts/README.md

 * @return true if the request is accepted, false otherwise

 ### Cancel a request
 ` function cancel(bytes32 _requestId)`

 msg.sender must be the extension used by the request, the _payer or the _payee.
-Only request with balance equals to zero can be cancel
+Only request with all payees balance equals to zero can be cancel

 * @param _requestId id of the request